 Of the 1.43% of employees not found to be work authorized:

-1.3 percent of employees who receive initial mismatches do not contest the mismatch either because they do not choose to or are unaware of the opportunity to contest and as a result are not found work authorized.
-The E-Verify program closely monitors uncontested mismatches and actively reaches out to employers to ensure that they are aware of their responsibility to inform employees of the right to contest.
+of the opportunity to contest and as a result are not found work authorized.
+The E-Verify program closely monitors uncontested mismatches and actively reaches out to employers

 0.01 percent of employees who receive initial mismatches contest the mismatch and are not found work authorized.

-0.14 percent of employees with initial mismatches are unresolved because the employer closed the cases as "self-terminated" or as requiring further action by either the employer or employee at the end of FY10.
+0.14 percent of employees with initial mismatches are unresolved because the employer closed the cases as "self-terminated" or as requiring further action by either the

-Note: The statistics reported above differ from the 96 percent "accuracy rate" as reported by the Westat Corporation in "Findings of the E-Verify Program Evaluation," because Westat used E-Verify transaction data from April-June 2008 in a model to estimate accuracy rates.
+Note: The statistics reported above differ from the 96 percent "accuracy rate" as reported by the Westat Corporation in "Findings of the E-Verify Program Evaluation," because

 E-Verify is regularly updated and enhanced to improve its accuracy and usability.